jxing-brainstation/git-demo/README.md

 We are learning about git add!
 We are adding another line to this file! let's add a new line

-# commands we ran this demo:
+# commands we ran during the first Git Lecure Demo:

 mkdir git-demo